Kevindua26/Wanderlust/README.md

 - Host dashboard for listing management
 - Booking and reservation system (in progress)
 - Reviews and ratings (with flash messages)
-- Responsive, modern UI with Bootstrap
+- Responsive, modern UI with EJS and Bootstrap
+- Image upload and storage via Cloudinary (Multer integration)
 - Error handling with custom ExpressError utility
 - Flash messages for user feedback